Samuel and Saidye Bronfman Family Foundation

 The Samuel and Saidye Bronfman Family Foundation is a private Canadian foundation providing grants to support the community sector.
 The foundation was established in 1952 as a means by which members of the Bronfman family could combine their philanthropic endeavours.

 Past and present initiatives

 Cultural Management Development

 Supports initiatives that improve the governance and management of non-profit organisations committed to art and heritage.

 Urban Issues

 Provides grants to community-oriented initiatives that improve the living conditions for residents in urban areas of Canada.
 Over the years, the Foundation funded several Canadian urban development projects through its Urban Issues Program including transportation planning in Ottawa, street theatre in Montreal, and community development certificate programs in Halifax.
 One of the most innovative of the projects was Dummies Theatre, which staged free theatrical performances in vacant urban storefronts to draw attention to the historical significance and social potential of these spaces.

+Public health

+From 1961 to 1970, the foundation funded the American Public Health Association's Bronfman Prize for Public Health Achievement and Annual Bronfman Lecture to support public health practitioners that were neglected by existing awards focused on biomedical discoveries.
+The first awardees were World Health Organization Director-General Marcolino Gomes Candau, National Tuberculosis Association Director James E. Perkins, and National Heart Institute Director James Watt.
+The first Bronfman lecture was delivered by John C. Bugher, director of the University of Puerto Rico, Río Piedras' Nuclear Center, on his work supporting the US Atomic Energy Commission's biomedical research.

 Futures

 Supports research to identify new ways and opportunities for philanthropy.